Operational Safety Case (OSC) Services

 Our OSCs are tailored specifically to your organisation

-Compliment with training
+Compliment with additional services

 How long does the process take?

 The CAA are currently quoting 30 working days (6 weeks) to assess an application, however this can often turn into 8 weeks if you include the negotiation.
 We aim to write your operations manual within 6 weeks, however this does depend on several factors.
 Therefore you could expect the process to take around 12-14 weeks to complete.
 We provide an estimated timescale in all our quotations

 ***Due to COVID-19, the CAA are currently taking slightly longer than normal to approve applications, however this is only like to increase your project timescale by a few weeks***

 This can vary on a number of factors, including the number of aircraft you want included, the nature of your application and the current format of your operations manual.
 We normally provide a quote on a fixed price basis, and this is calculated based on an estimate of the number of days to complete the work.
 We can also work on a day rate if you prefer.
 Please get in touch